 If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the headteacher as soon as possible.
-If the concerns/allegations are about the headteacher, speak to the chair of governors.
+If the concerns/allegations are about the headteacher, speak to the chair of governors, if they are unavailable the CEO.